danvuk567/SP500-Stock-Analysis/Create-Datawarehouse-Objects/readme.md

     CONSTRAINT PK_Market_Calendar PRIMARY KEY([Country], [Date]));

 This sql file will create the Dimension table called *Market_Calendar*.
 To determine if there is missing Equity pricing data in the *Yahoo_Equity_Pricing* table for any Ticker, we need to validate it against valid US market dates.
 The Python package [pandas_market_calendars](https://pandas-market-calendars.readthedocs.io/en/latest/) can retrieve the calendar from any global stock exchange which should serve our purpose.
 We can then store the date and times for any *Country* in this table.
 The Primary Key is defined as a unique composite key using *Country* and *Date*.

+And there you have it!
+We have set up a basic Snowflake schema for our Equity Data Warehouse.

+Equity_Snowflake_Schema_ERD.jpg